Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

-- Sly picked up a total of 14 injuries from the shoot included breaking a tooth, rupturing his ankle and a hairline fracture of his neck which required surgery.
+- Sly picked up a total of 14 injuries from the shoot included breaking a tooth, rupturing his ankle and a hairline fracture of his neck at the hands of Steve Austin which required surgery.
 He also suffered from shingles and bronchitis during the shoot.

 - At one point, Sly quips that Schwarzenegger's character wants to be President - an obvious nod to the star's actual political ambitions.

 The film is not a great example of how to light a set - much of the action is obscured in murky darkness, especially the final assault, which means that you often lose track of who is fighting who.
 And naturally, everyone is wearing black so this complicates things even more!
 The film also makes the classic mistake of having its best scene near the start - the cameos from Bruce Willis and Arnold Schwarzenegger will have most action fans salivating like rabid dogs but it doesn't lead to anything, making you wonder what might have been.
 There are also plenty of action stars who don't appear in the movie, making a mockery of its intention of being the ultimate macho action piece.

 Acting is obviously pretty suspect, as you'd expect from this ragtag bunch of beefcakes, although Dolph Lundgren's suspiciously white teeth give a fine performance of their own!
 For an action film, it's impossible to track seriously - the banter between the stars is amusing at first but quickly forgotten while the story is merely an excuse to shoot the film somewhere hot.
 It's a good action picture, no doubt, but it drags its knuckles along the floor and doesn't do anything you haven't seen before besides these particular stars taking on each other.